Windsurfing brochures & ads ’80′s – early 2000′s (F2, Fanatic, Hi-Fly, Aquata, Bic, Magnum, Tornado, WindSpeed) part1

 May 2, 2011 by zaosan

-If you started windsurfing at least 10 years ago you may spot your equipment of those days by going through this post.
+If you started windsurfing at least 15 years ago you may spot your equipment of those days by going through this post.
 If you don’t find what you are looking for, check again later, because the material I have collected is rather much and I will be adding new stuff constantly.
+If you are impatient, just ask me what you are looking for and I’ll try my best to find it.

-F2 1995 BOARDS RANGE
+F2 1995 boards range

 F2 1996 brochure

-F2 news MAG 1998 - Click& wait pps presentation to load
+F2 news MAG 1998 – Click& wait pps presentation to load \

 F2 brochure 2000 – click title & wait to load the ppt presentation